 Marketing Manager: Assesses the demand for the products and services a company offers and helps to identify potential customers.
-Medical Case Coordinator: Plans, directs and coordinates medical and health services.

 Operations Manager: Responsible for maintaining and growing the company and managing its day-to-day operation.

 Risk Manager: Responsible for the financial health of an organization.